Ntrondle/TES/public/manuals/at2/steps/01-overview.md

 ## Step 1: Overview and Prerequisites

-Welcome to the Microflip setup guide!
-This manual will walk you through the complete process of setting up your Microflip ESP32-based LED controller.
+Welcome to the AT2 setup guide!
+This manual will walk you through the complete process of setting up your AT2 ESP32-based LED controller.

-### What is Microflip?
+### What is AT2?

-The Microflip is a compact, ESP32-powered LED controller designed specifically for 3D printers.
+The AT2 is a compact, ESP32-powered LED controller designed specifically for 3D printers.
 It provides precise control over LED lighting, enabling features like:
 - Adjustable brightness and color
 - Pre-programmed lighting modes
 - WiFi control and automation